-Forgive madame for zee stretching of limits
+However, forgive madame for zee stretching of limits

 of “farmhouse” for zee sake of simplicité.

-There were a few too many to
+There were a few too many to include

 Timeless over trends.
-Instead of following trends and redecorating every decade, the French prefer timeworn finishes and appreciate patina which results from age and wear.
+Thirdly, instead of following trends and redecorating every decade, the French prefer timeworn finishes and appreciate patina which results from age and wear.
 It’s an elegant, sophisticated look that is never contrived or overthought.
 The ultimate mix masters.
-There is often a sense of refinement in French Country homes where a mix of old and new result in interiors that feel balanced and sensible, yet soulful and interesting.
-Old World charm and collected antiques and heirlooms impart a sense of rich character.
+Fourthly, there is often a sense of refinement in French Country homes where a mix of old and new result in interiors that feel balanced and sensible, yet soulful and interesting.
+Additionally, Old World charm and collected antiques and heirlooms impart a sense of rich character.

 Mismatched masterfully.
-Many Americans still opt for matching furniture sets that fall from favor in style after a few years, which would never do for a French farmhouse.
+Firstly, many Americans still opt for matching furniture sets that fall from favor in style after a few years, which would never do for a French farmhouse.
 The French country approach to furnishing a home is much looser, and the goal is a customized harmonious and unhomogenized look that appears undecorated and not overwrought.
 Surprisingly frugal and functional.
-French farmhouse style is practical since home decor pieces tend to work in a variety of rooms so they can be moved around to function in a flexible way.
+Secondly, French farmhouse style is practical since home decor pieces tend to work in a variety of rooms so they can be moved around to function in a flexible way.
 Since much of the furniture tends to be weathered, chunky, and not delicate, pieces get better with age and use and work hard no matter where they are put into service.

 How do the French accessorize in their French Country homes?
-Houzz reports French Country home decor accents always have a purpose: “Rarely will accessories in a French country room be purely decorative.
+Houzz further reports French Country home decor accents always have a purpose: “Rarely will accessories in a French country room be purely decorative.
 They usually have an undertone of usefulness: wall-hung plates that can be pulled down for service, jugs and jars that house kitchen staples, baskets that corral plump produce from the garden.
 Open shelving is a natural partner for this look — everyday items enjoy pride of place rather than languishing behind cabinet doors.”

 Get the Look!